 Resistors connected in Parallel

 Parallel resistors are connected to each other on both ends.
-When you connect a fixed voltage across them, then they will all pass current as if the other ones don’t exist.
+When you connect a fixed voltage across them, then each parallel resistor will pass current independent of the other ones.
+The current of each resistor will add up to a total current.

 Forward biased LED voltages of simple light emitting diode with protective resistor circuit schematic diagram by electronzap